nKingchaos2284/three-point-gif/README.md

 ## Description

-Our motivation to make this project was to have a simple GIF search engine that loads a random GIF upon visiting the homepage.
-One can also search for 20 GIFs at a time for each search prompt.
+Our motivation to make this project was to have a simple GIF search engine by utilizing a MERN stack single-page application with Sign Up, Login and Logout.
+One can get 20 GIFs at a time from each search prompt.
 We built this project to easily be able to search for a specific GIF to be able to use.
-Now with this project completed, we have learned throughout this project how to run a API fetch request from the backend of an application and connect it to the front end.
+Now with this project completed, we have learned throughout this project how to create an application that works with real-world data to solve a real-world challenge, with a focus on data and user demand.

 ## Table of Contents